kolkhis/streamer-mode.nvim/README.md

   paths = {
     '*',
   },
+  -- Exclude all the default keywords and only use the ones you specify exclude_all_default_keywords = false, -- | true

+  -- Only exclude the given keywords from the default values exclude_default_keywords = { 'keyword1', 'keyword2' },

+  -- Exclude the default path (which is '*', all paths) and only use the ones you specify exclude_all_default_paths = true,

   -- Any text appearing after one of the keywords specified here will be concealed.
   -- They are case-insensitive.